dps923/winter2020/graded-work/assign3.md

 > Then, the user will tap the "return" (or equivalent) keyboard key to get rid of the keyboard.
 > Yes, you have seen and done that technique before.

 The value for the "weightKg" is a floating-point number, within a range.
-Add a user interface (UI) control that enables that value to be entered safely.
+Choose a user interface (UI) control that enables that value to be entered safely.

 The value for the "rating" is an integer, within a range.
-Add a UI control that enables that value to be entered safely.
+Choose a UI control that enables that value to be entered safely.

 The value for the "breedId" is a short string.
 Above, you used some supplied text to generate the Mockaroo data.
 Here, we want a bit more helpful information for each breed identifier - we want its name too.